jpl1337/OSPREY-SEC/blueteamguide.md

 In some CCDC competitions this will revert your box to how it was originally.
 Keep in mind attackers will still be trying to attack it.

 ##### Pulling the plug
-Just like your kids, when things are fukt, you pull the plug.
+Just like with your kids, when things are fukt, you pull the plug.
 This will stop the bleeding and give you time to cool down and patch security holes.
 Revisit [Stopping Services](#stopping-services).